drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 categories: web3 gaming
 ---

 Web3 gaming has had some success with Axie Infinity and Gods Unchained, but has failed to gain mainstream traction.
-This article discusses some of the challenges of creating successful web3 games.
+This article explores the challenges of creating successful web3 games.

-In the article I use the terms "many game players".
-This is just based on anecdotal discussions
+In the article I use the terms _many game players_ and _some game players_.
+This is based on anecdotal discussions only, and not quantitative research.

 # Game Players & Wallets

-Game players need a wallet to play all of the parts of a web3 game.
-The wallet shows what assets a player owns, and hence what they can do in-game.
+Game players need a wallet to play web3 games.
+The wallet shows what assets a player owns.
+This often drives what the game player can do in-game.
 In some games, players earn and / or spend NFTs and ERC 20 tokens as a part of game play.

 Most cryptocurrency wallets use BIP 39 seed phrases as the secret from which private keys are generated.
 Even experienced deeply technical people sometimes lose their seed phrase and are then unable to access their assets.
 Additionally, with this type of wallet, every transaction must be signed.
 This complexity of needing to remember a seed phrase along with the interrupted game play of needing to sign all transactions makes this type of wallet inappropriate for web3 gaming.